VA Physician – What To Do When USCIS Fails to Follow the Law

 He had completed both his medical residency and fellowship on a J visa.
 Then, the VA sponsored him for a J waiver and an H-1B visa.
 Both were approved.

 “I work with Merritt Hawkins, the largest physician search firm in the United States.
 For over 20 years, we have partnered with The Law Offices of Carl Shusterman, which assists us in obtaining visas for the many international physicians we recruit.
 Mr. Shusterman and his staff have been an indispensable resource of expertise, allowing us to recruit international doctors in the most efficient manner possible on behalf of our clients.”

 Read More Reviews

-Since an NIW for a physician requires that he work for the VA or in a medically-underserved area for 5 years, the USCIS must wait until the physician completes the 5-year period before adjudicating his application for adjustment of status (form I-485).
+Since an NIW for a VA physician requires that he work for the Veterans Administration or in a medically-underserved area for 5 years, the USCIS must wait until the physician completes the 5-year period before adjudicating his application for adjustment of status (form I-485).

 However, in this case, the USCIS immediately and erroneously approved his I-485.